hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

 * "Too much" audio and/or visual content
 * "Too loud" audio and/or visual content

+The asks for these:

+* Please call out in your post if your linked content fits either of the above.

+##### The context <!-- omit from toc -->

 For an example of what might be generating audiovisual noise, try navigating the internet without an adblocker or script blocker.
 Risk of malware aside, there are a lot of audio and/or visual